jorisvandenbossche/course-python-data/notebooks/case2_observations.md

 **EXERCISE**

-Select the observations for which the `name` starts with the characters 'ro' (make sure it does not matter if a capital character is used in the 'taxa' name).
+Select the observations for which the `name` starts with the characters 'r' (make sure it does not matter if a capital character is used in the 'taxa' name).
 Call the resulting variable `r_species`.

 <details><summary>Hints</summary>